 Crisp: Another word for slick design that just feels right, sits in place, is held firmly together.
 Crisp work looks like the Real thing.
 One may argue that Crisp belongs to the category of design words that Hit the Ground Running as Sexy, fresh, or, if you speak German, “frech”.
 Handle with care.
 Use the word freely amongst friends and colleagues, but never use it to explain your design.

-CSAM: The EU’s CSEM scanner proposal, aka "Chat Control" opposes privacy by undermining end to end encryption.
+CSAM: The EU’s CSEM scanner proposal, aka “Chat Control” opposes privacy by undermining end-to-end encryption.
 It aims to combat Child Sexual Abuse Material (CSAM) by mandating that service providers scan user communications for illegal content.
 The outcome of the negotiations will shape the future of digital privacy and security in the EU.
-It is crucial for the European Parliament to maintain its strong stance on protecting encryption to prevent the erosion of privacy rights.
+It is crucial that the European Parliament maintains its strong stance on protecting encryption to prevent the erosion of privacy rights.

 Cucumber Sandwich: Symbolizes an over-the-top approach to healthy living.
 “He just had one of his delicious cucumber sandwiches” describes a techie who bragged about his healthy living.
 Implicitly makes fun of the California lifestyle.